kanalive/clickable-table/README.md

 ### Installation

-To bring interactive tables into your Streamlit applications, install the component using pip:
+To bring interactive tables into your Streamlit applications, download the whl file from the dist folder, install the component using pip:

 ```bash
 pip install clickable_table-0.0.1-py3-none-any.whl